-For versions of Windows prior to Windows 8, we have been keeping track of issues with audio devices that appear to be related to Bluetooth Low Energy (BLE) services.
+For versions of Windows prior to Windows 8, we have been keeping track of issues with audio devices that appear to be related to Bluetooth Low Energy (Bluetooth LE) services.
 Unfortunately, Microsoft did not develop Bluetooth Low Energy support until Windows 8.

-If you are using a device that the workaround status is “unknown” for, this means that a customer contacted us with an issue that appeared likely to involve BLE issues but we did not hear back from them after supplying the workaround.
-For Windows 7 users, we have developed a workaround that tends to get BLE-capable devices working well.
-This guide is written specifically for the Bose QuietComfort 35, but applies to other devices with this issue as well.
+If the driver above does not work, and you are using a device that the workaround status is “unknown” for, this means that a customer contacted us with an issue that appeared likely to involve Bluetooth LE issues but we did not hear back from them after supplying the workaround.
+For Windows 7 users, we have developed a workaround that tends to get Bluetooth LE-capable devices working well.
+This workaround guide is written specifically for the Bose QuietComfort 35, but applies to other devices with this issue as well.

 We have been in contact with our chipset maker, Broadcom, to potentially resolve these issues.
 However, as of yet they have not delivered a timeline for resolving these issues.

 There are instances where devices are not having issues with Bluetooth LE capability, but may simply not work due to outdated drivers.
 If your device is not in the list of suspect devices above, or where the workaround status is unknown, and you do not recieve a message that pairing was successful, it is recommended to try the latest driver package first.

 If all else fails, and you are using a Plugable Bluetooth adapter, please contact us at email@example.com so that we can help assist with the issue as there may be a driver conflict, or other issue that is causing problems.

 It is recommended to use the latest version of the Bluetooth driver package for Windows in 8, 8.1, and 10 to resolve some basic compatibility issues with audio devices.
 These can be found on the product page for the USB-BT4LE Bluetooth adapter.